TerriaJS/terrarium/README.md

-Terrarium
+Terria Map
 =========

-[Terrarium](http://map.terria.io) is a showcase for maps and features developed by the TerriaJS team.
+[Terria Map](http://map.terria.io) is a showcase for maps and features developed by the TerriaJS team.
 It provides the best of the datasets from other maps as well as experimental, cutting-edge features.

 ### Getting Started ###